KishanPipariya/e-books/README.md

 # e-books
-This program downloads all the books from standard e-books in epub2 format
+This program downloads all the books from standard e-books in kepub format